beanify/beanify/docs/Decorators.md

 ### `hasDecorator(name)`

-Used to check for the existence of a server instance decoration:
+Used to check for the existence of a instance decoration:

 ```javascript
 beanify.hasDecorator('utility')